xelatihy/yocto-gl/docs/yocto_gl.md

     const vector<vec2f>& texcoord, bool weighted = true);
 ~~~

-Compute per-vertex tangent frame for triangle meshes.
+Compute per-vertex tangent frames for triangle meshes.
 Tangent space is defined by a four component vector.
-The first three components are the tangent with respect to the U texcoord.
+The first three components are the tangent with respect to the u texcoord.
-The fourth component is the sign of the tangent wrt the V texcoord.
+The fourth component is the sign of the tangent wrt the v texcoord.
 Tangent frame is useful in normal mapping.

 #### Function compute_skinning()